 Want information on how AMC got its start in the movie industry and facts about our company today?
 This section has all our corporate information, news releases and the history of AMC.

-Visit the Careers section of our web site.
+Visit the Media Center section of our web site.

 We love to get mail!
 Find our address on our contact info page.